ember-learn/ember-blog/content/ember-released-7-3.md

 - The Ember CLI section is empty as of beta.1.
 Fill it in or trim it to a sentence once the stable release is out.
 - Confirm the hello-world bundle numbers with the final release.
+- WarpDrive section: confirm with Chris Thoburn (a) whether the 7.3 blueprint will bump to 5.9 (changes the second paragraph), and (b) the import path for `<Paginate />`, since the README examples still import it from `@warp-drive/ember/experiments` even though PR #10945 tagged the APIs public.
 -->

 <!-- alex ignore just -->

 The Ember project is excited to announce the release of Ember v7.3.
 This is a standard minor release as part of the [Ember Release Train process](https://emberjs.com/releases/).

-This release brings a new way to create reactive state that doesn't need a class, makes a serious dent in the size of the JavaScript bundle for apps that are on the modern build system, and fixes a handful of long-standing bugs in the router 🎉
+This release brings a new way to create reactive state that doesn't need a class, makes a serious dent in the size of the JavaScript bundle for apps that are on the modern build system, and fixes a handful of long-standing bugs in the router 🎉 We also have a lot to say about EmberData (WarpDrive) 5.9, which shipped a few days before this release.

 ## Ember.js 7.3